 Being superbly located on the Jurassic Coast, Dorset has access to some of the most beautiful stretches of beach in the UK.
 Golden sands leading out to the clearest turquoise waters, rugged cliffs towering down from the South West Coastal Path and the most spectacular natural monuments such as Durdle Door just waiting for visitors to come and admire its beauty.
 Whatever you are looking for from your trip to the coast, Dorset has it in spades.
 Have a look at some of our favourites!

-Difficulty: Moderate – 4 miles.One steadyclimb and one steep decent.
+Difficulty: Moderate – 4 miles.One steady climb and one steep descent.

 Difficulty: Moderate – 7.3 miles.
 The path is steep and can be slippery.
 Heathland is exposed on windy days.